 Installing a Ceiling Fan Using Existing Wiring

-Dear Mr. Electrician: How do I go about installing a ceiling fan using existing wiring to replace a light fixture in a house that was built in the 1970’s?
+Dear Mr. Electrician: How do I install a ceiling fan using existing wiring to replace a light fixture in a house built in the 1970s?
 The fan would be mounted onto an existing ceiling light fixture box on the first floor.

-Answer: To install a ceiling fan using existing wiring it will most likely be necessary to remove the old ceiling light electrical box as it is not approved for ceiling fan support.
+Answer: To install a ceiling fan using existing wiring, removing the old ceiling light electrical box will most likely be necessary as it is not approved for ceiling fan support.

-If you want to convert a switched outlet to control a ceiling fan, read my blog post about that here.
+Read my article if you want to convert a switched outlet to control a ceiling fan.

 Start the removal process by disconnecting and separating the wires and identifying them with colored electrical tape or numbers.
 This will help when you put them back together.

-My Ceiling Fan Wiring Diagrams blog post will be helpful for you with trying to decipher the existing wiring.
+My Ceiling Fan Wiring Diagrams blog post will be helpful for you when trying to decipher the existing wiring.

 REMOVE OLD ELECTRICAL BOX FOR CEILING FAN